epfl-ada/ada-2021-project-gutta-boys/README.md

 __Marcus__: Processing and analysis involving the Wikidata set, i.e., men/women and politicians.

-__Sigurd__: Written part of the final data story and visualizations, due 10 December.
+__Sigurd__: Written part of the final data story and visualizations.